 Torture and other cruel, inhuman or degrading treatment or punishment

-Death in custody - Annex II: Report of the Working Group on the Universal Periodic Review: Eritrea
+- Annex II: Report of the Working Group on the Universal Periodic Review: Eritrea

 I. Recommendations accepted